querodormir/HuBERT_Depression_Detection/README.md

 If you use or reference this project, please cite:

-> Hang Chen (2025). *Cross-Lingual Speech-Based Depression Detection using HuBERT*.
+> Hang Chen (2025). *Layer-wise Cross-Lingual Depression Detection from Speech: A HuBERT-Based Study on English and Mandarin*.
 Master's Thesis, University of Groningen.

 ## 🧠 Acknowledgments